-Lykanthea has joined the lineup for the MCA's 50th anniversary celebrations.
-From 10-11am on October 21, the public will be treated to an hourlong performance of new songs and arrangements by Lykanthea and an ensemble that includes Adele Nicholas (of Axons), Olivia Hickner, Bindu Poroori, Lisa Mishra, Collin MacKenna, Lucy Little, and movement artists Rose Hernandez and Efren Arcoiris.
+Lykanthea has joined the lineup for MCA Hearts Chicago to celebrate the 50th anniversary of the Museum of Contemporary Art Chicago.
+From 10-11am on October 21, the public will be treated to a free, hourlong performance of new songs and arrangements.
 The full weekend lineup includes Lupe Fiasco, Jamila Woods, Billy Corgan, and more.
 Head here for details.

 Maalai is a sound installation by Lakshmi Ramgopal at Chicago's Comfort Station.
 The installation uses Hindu iconography; written and photographic materials; and Tamil and English recordings of women in Ramgopal's family and conversations between Ramgopal, her mother, and grandmother to explore diaspora, colonialism, and intergenerational trauma.
 Grappling with historian Antoinette Burton’s claim that the memories of home narrated by the women of India’s Late Colonial Period created “an archive from which a variety of counterhistories of colonial modernity can be discerned,” the installation asks how South Indian women in pre- and post-1947 India preserve their personal histories and when they choose to self-erase.